 A quick online search of symptoms explains that you likely have pink eye or an eye allergy.
 But how are you supposed to know which one?
 Understanding the difference between these two is key to getting the right treatment so your eyes can return to normal.

 Pink eye results from inflammation in the eye’s lining and eyelid that causes the capillaries to swell.
 Called conjunctivitis, the condition occurs when exposed to certain viruses, bacteria, or chemical aggravates.

-Eye allergies, on the other hand, occur when your immune system responds to harmless substances in your environment like pollen, dust mites, or specific foods.
+Eye allergies, or allergic conjunctivitis, on the other hand, occur when your immune system responds to harmless substances in your environment like pollen, dust mites, or specific foods.
 This response results in an unnecessary immune system reaction, which sometimes manifests in the eyes.

 Pink eye caused by bacteria generates a yellow or green discharge and crusting around the eyelids.
 If you wake up to find one or both of your eyelids stuck together, you likely have bacterial conjunctivitis.
 Your health care provider treats the condition with prescription antibiotic eye drops.

 When you have a whitish, watery eye discharge, it may signify viral pink eye.
 Although your eyelid may not seal shut, it may still form a crust around the eye.
 A highly contagious form of pink eye, the symptoms are often treated with artificial tears.